gartrude123/LIB_APP-LIB/QUICK_REFERENCE.md

 - Check browser DevTools console (F12) for errors

 **Server not starting**
-- Check if port 5000 is already in use: `netstat -ano | findstr :5000`
+- Check if port 5001 is already in use: `netstat -ano | findstr :5001` (CMD) or `Get-NetTCPConnection -LocalPort 5001` (PowerShell)
-- Kill the process using port 5000, then retry
+- Kill the process using port 5001, then retry
 - Or change port in server.js: `const PORT = 5001;`

 **API calls failing**